What is blood pressure?

 - Avoid sitting or standing quickly

-- While rising, take care to sit upright for a few seconds and then getting off from the bed
+- While rising, take care to sit upright for a few seconds and then get off the bed

 - Stay away from heavy lifting